CIMA Certificate: Beginner’s 2023 guide to the Certificate level exams

 6. CIMA Certificate Pass Mark

-Immediately after you’ve finished your exam, you’ll receive a provisional pass or fail, which is printed out by the staff at the Pearson Vue centre, or available on your CIMA log in if taken remotely.
+Immediately after you’ve finished your exam, you’ll receive a provisional pass or fail, which is printed out by the staff at the Pearson Vue centre or viewable on your Pearson Vue testing platform if taken remotely.
 Then, 48 hours later, you’ll receive your scaled score as well as what areas of the syllabus you were ‘proficient’ in.
 If you fail the exam, but you’re very close to passing (scoring in the 90s), we strongly recommend you retake the exam as soon as possible.
 If the knowledge is still fresh in your mind, and you’ve had a chance to revise the areas you were not deemed proficient in, you’ll have a much better chance of passing the second time around.

 7. In which order should I take my CIMA Certificate exams?